 Pro: Hot Water Gets the Job Done

-Hot water is the best option for clothes that have been lived-in—workout pants, socks and boxers, for starters.
-If you want to guarantee that your clothes will smell clean and fresh the next day, run them in hot water.
+Hot water is the best option for clothes that have been lived-in—workout pants, socks, and boxers, for starters.
+It’s not the most gentle temperature, but it powers through dirt and odors.
+Hot water has the most cleaning power because it speeds up the chemical reaction of the detergent.
+This means decreased wash times and less detergent.
+If you want to guarantee your clothes will smell clean and fresh the next day, wash them in hot water.

 Pro: Hot Water Kills Germs

 Flu bug going around your child’s school?
 Just got off an airplane?
-Washing clothes in hot water is a great defense.
-Toss the potentially infected bed linens and clothing into a hot wash and let the water do what it does best—tackle germs!
+Washing clothes in hot water is a great defense against germs, bacteria, and viruses.
+To kill germs and allergens, you must wash in temperatures of 140 F or more, so toss the potentially infected bed linens and clothing into a hot wash and let the water do what it does best—kill germs!

 Con: Hot Water is Environmentally Unfriendly